gauthier-th/ada/README.md

 # Ada Assistant

-Ada is a tiny voice assistant made with Porcupine and Wit.ai.
+Ada is a tiny voice assistant made with Tensorflow (hotword) and Wit.ai (speech recognition).

 Works on Windows 10 x64.
+Should work on other platforms (but not tested).

 ## Requirements

 - Node.js v14+
-- Python 3.6
 - SoX 14.4.1

 Both of these must be add in [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).